Manuel Mathieu

-Manuel Mathieu (born October 1986) is a contemporary visual artist best known as a painter of abstract works that often evoke figurative shapes in nondescript environments.
+Manuel Mathieu (born October 1986) is a Haitian contemporary visual artist recognized as a painter of abstract works that suggest figurative forms within ambiguous spaces.
 Mathieu draws from Haitian visual cultures and from Western art movements such as expressionism and existentialism.
 His practice weaves together formal techniques, Haitian contemporary art movements to explore phenomenologies of human relations as they relate to power dynamics, loyalty, love, nature, subjective experience, history writing.

-His subjects matters start as personal concerns that he embeds into larger collective contexts.
+Mathieu’s work reflects on the intersection of individual and historical identity, examining how personal histories resonate within larger socio-political contexts.

 Early life and education

 Manuel Mathieu was born Ayizan Pierre Manuel Mathieu on October 9, 1986, in Port-au-Prince, Haiti.
 Both his parents are Haitian and raised their children with high expectations of educational achievements.
 His father Philippe Mathieu is an agronomist while his mother has a Phd in psychology.
 He has two younger sisters that both reside in Canada.

 When he was 15, he got closer to his cousin and groundbreaking Haitian artist Mario Benjamin.
 He often went to his house, a space full of magazines, art catalogues, and sculptures.
 There, at Benjamin’s house, he became acquainted with artists that influenced his own work, trailblazers such as Mona Hatoum and Clyfford Still.
-Benjamin shared his own approach to his artistic practice, which is very specific to his environment, while still being critical of Haitian socio-politics.

 When he was 19, Mathieu moved to Quebec, into his grandmother's house who had emigrated to Canada with her children, without her husband, a colonel under Jean Claude Duvalier's dictatorial regime.
 His parents associated Mathieu's artistic exploration to his struggles.
 When he moved to Blainville, Quebec, he began painting, as well as doing photography and video art more intensely with the support of his grandmother.

-In 2016, he obtained a Master of Fine Arts at Goldsmiths, University of London, in England.
-Since his graduation, Manuel has become a sought-after artist with international representation by art galleries Kavi Gupta in Chicago, USA, Maruani Mercier in Brussels, Belgium, and HDM gallery in Beijing, China and London, United Kingdom.
+In 2016, he obtained a Master of Fine Arts at Goldsmiths, University of London, England.
+Since his graduation, Manuel has become a sought-after artist with international representation by art galleries Pilar Corrias, in London, Hugues Charbonneau, in Montreal, and HDM gallery in Beijing, China.